Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

 \subsection{Arc-based Iterative Algorithms}

-This section introduces the second type of iterative algorithms: arc based iterative algorithms.
-Figure \ref{fig:arc_based_algorithm_general} summarizes their key steps.
-At the beginning of each iteration, these algorithms solve the ODMTS-DFD problem and obtain a network design.
-They then select a cycle from the open arcs in $\mathbf{z}$, which is permanently added to the network design for subsequent iterations.
-Note that a cycle itself is also a network design since it is a vector from set $\{0,1\}^{|H| \times |H|}$ satisfying the weak connectivity constraint \eqref{eq:upperLevelConstr1}.
-The input trip set considered for the ODMTS-DFD problem is then expanded, considering the adoption decisions of the riders.
-These steps are iterated until no improving cycle can be added to the design.

-Contrary to the trip-based algorithms, arc-based algorithms start with a fixed ODMTS design (which is empty initially), denoted as $\mathbf{z}_{fixed}$, and adds a cycle in each iteration.
-Moreover, since they select the best cycle with respect to the overall objective until no improvement is found, arc-based algorithms produce a sequence of network designs whose evaluation are monotonically decreasing.
+This section introduces the second type of iterative algorithms---the \textit{arc-based iterative algorithms}.
+These algorithms begin with a pre-defined transit network design, denoted as $\mathbf{z}_{fixed}$, which can be either an empty network or an existing network such as a well-developed rail system.
+At the beginning of each iteration, these algorithms solve the {\sc TN-DFD} problem and obtain a network design building on the open arcs in $\mathbf{z}_{fixed}$.
+Then, a sub-network from the resulting design is incrementally added in each iteration to enhance the overall network.
+The input trip set considered for the {\sc TN-DFD} problem is then expanded, considering the adoption decisions of the riders.
+These steps are iterated until no improving sub-network can be added to the design.
+Since these algorithms select the best sub-network with respect to the improvement in the overall objective, arc-based algorithms produce a sequence of network designs whose evaluated objectives are monotonically decreasing.
 As a result, they find primal solutions quickly, which is not guaranteed in trip-based algorithms.
-In summary, arc-based algorithms satisfy the following properties: \begin{enumerate} \item The design objective (computed by function ${eval}(\mathbf{z})$) monotonically decreases. \item The ODMTS design $\mathbf{z}_{fixed}$ monotonically increases. \end{enumerate}
+In summary, arc-based algorithms satisfy the following properties: \begin{enumerate} \item The design objective, computed by function $\text{\sc Eval}(\mathbf{z})$ (Equation~\eqref{eq:design_obj}), monotonically decreases. \item The transit network design $\mathbf{z}_{fixed}$ monotonically increases. \end{enumerate}

 This paper proposes two arc-based algorithms.
-Section \ref{subsubsect:arc_base_greedy_alg} presents the Arc-based Greedy Algorithm \mynameref{alg:arc_s1}, the main arc-based iterative algorithm.
-Section \ref{subsubsect:arc_base_extended_greedy_alg} presents the algorithm \mynameref{alg:arc_s2} that extends \mynameref{alg:arc_s1} to overcome a challenge faced by \mynameref{alg:arc_s1}.
-Both algorithms are parametrized by one or more functions that expand the set of riders at each iteration.
-Section \ref{subsubsect:arc_base_trip_rule} introduces several expansion rules to construct these {\sc Expand} functions used by the algorithms.
+Section \ref{subsubsect:arc_base_greedy_alg} presents the Arc-based Greedy Algorithm \mynameref{alg:arc_s1}, and Section~\ref{subsubsect:arc_base_extended_greedy_alg} presents the algorithm \mynameref{alg:arc_s2} that extends \mynameref{alg:arc_s1} to overcome the potential challenges faced by \mynameref{alg:arc_s1} in terms of run time and solution quality.
+Both algorithms are parametrized by one or more functions that expand the set of users at each iteration.
+Section~\ref{subsubsect:arc_base_trip_rule} introduces expansion rules to construct these {\sc Expand} functions used by the algorithms.